-It is almost certain that their complaint about someone else is truly a message in a bottle, on the inside is the true desire, the true fear, and the true message.
+It is almost certain that their complaint about someone else is truly a message in a bottle, and on the inside is the true desire, the true fear, and the actual message.

-This is the purpose of movies: to tell our stories.
-To put narrative to our lives, that we can use as meaning, and as a backdrop.
+This is the purpose of movies—to tell our stories.
+To put a narrative to our lives that we can use as meaning, and as a backdrop.

 In this way, even our taste for music and movies tends to reflect ourselves and our story without us even trying.

 I spoke with a dog trainer who was a master at his craft.
 I asked him about what he found interesting about his profession, and what he told me I found fascinating.